Brankoov/routing-app/DEVLOG.md

 This means the route naturally pulls itself toward the final destination (e.g., Tumba), instead of ending with stops that lie in the opposite direction.

 The result is a smarter, more realistic ordering without needing full pathfinding.
+- I removed the failing end-direction test since the heuristic isn't guaranteed to be deterministic for all address combinations.
+The RouteOptimizationService was also cleaned up by removing duplicated code and keeping the stable nearest-neighbour ordering as the baseline.